XZou0803/Global-warming-visualization-project/README.md

 ##  Literature research

-The framework is based on the article published in 2013, Stephanie and Chris focus on two main concepts that work from models of cognition to support meaningful data visualizations— simplification and emphasis. [@Steph]
+The framework is based on the article published in 2013, Stephanie and Chris focus on two main concepts that work from models of cognition to support meaningful data visualizations— simplification and emphasis. [@Evergreen, Stephanie;Metzner, Chris，2013]

 ```
 @misc{Steph,